ClickHouse/clickhouse-docs/docs/en/cloud/manage/cmek.md

 ```
 ![Encryption Key Policy](@site/docs/en/_snippets/images/cmek1.png)

-9. Click Finish
+9. Click Finish.
-10. Click the alias of the key you just created
+10. Click the alias of the key you just created.
-11. Use the Copy button to copy the ARN
+11. Use the copy button to copy the ARN.

 ## Option 2.
 Configure or Create a KMS key using a CloudFormation stack